ronellpacheco/linear_regresson/README.md

 # Project Name: Student Performance Prediction
 # Introduction:
-Welcome to the Student Performance Prediction project!
 This Python project aims to predict students' final grades (G3) based on various factors such as their previous grades (G1, G2), study time, failures, and absences.
 This README file provides an overview of the project structure, usage instructions, and conclusions drawn from the predictive model.

 # Project Overview:
 In this project, we utilize the Pandas library to handle the dataset, which contains information about students' academic performance.
 We then preprocess the data, selecting relevant features such as G1, G2, study time, failures, and absences, to predict the final grade (G3) using a Linear Regression model.